ValeriiaP/gdpr_obfuscator/README.md

    ### **Storage:**

-   The data is stored in an AWS S3 bucket, so this tool requires proper AWS configuration.
+   Input data is stored in an AWS S3 bucket, so this tool requires proper AWS configuration.

 ## Installation